|Best Budget||Allen Terrain Cape Daypack 1350||SEE IT||

 You’ll know after one hunt if a backpack fits you or not.
 Comfortable shoulder straps protect against rubbing.
 Good padding on the back of the pack protects your back.
 And if you’re carrying a heavy load, a waist belt can help manage it, so the pack feels lighter than it is.
 A good pack will have plenty of adjustability in the shoulder and waist straps so you can make it fit as snug or as loose as you want.
 If you come out of the field after a hunt and your shoulders and/or back hurt, your pack doesn’t fit you properly or it needs to be adjusted.

 Organizing your gear is as important as hauling it.
 Does your pack have intuitive pockets?
-Nothing is more frustrating than having to dig deep into the main space for every little piece of gear you need.
+Nothing is more frustrating than having to dig deep into the main space for every little piece of gear you need, especially when you’re trying to remain hidden.
 The best bowhunting backpacks will have separate pockets perfectly placed for calls, scents, your release aid, and other important gadgets.
 When you’re buying a pack, imagine you’re in your stand and the pack is attached to your tree.
 What do you need to access and is there a pocket positioned that allows you to quickly access that gear?

 Best Overall: ALPS OutdoorZ Pursuit Backpack